cristhiandas/CV/README.md

 #### Makers Academy (Oct 17 to Dec 17)

 - Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
+- Fast, independent learner: I started learning other technologies on my own as you can see on my [Playing-with-react](https://github.com/cristhiandas/playing-with-react) repo
-- Great collaborator [PROVIDE EVIDENCE]
+- Great collaborator: I worked as a volunteer for the UWC foundation while doing Makers.

 - OOP, TDD, MVC, DDD, BDD
 - ODD(SOLID)